 In thinking about your own life, your marriage, and your personal need to be cared for and encouraged as you minister to your family and the special needs of your child(ren), understand that asking for help is what God wants you to do.
 Don’t give into the lie that if you only had more faith or were more disciplined you could pull yourself together and make everything in your life work out.

 Everyone needs encouragement and care, just as much as plants need sunlight and water.
 When discouragement and weariness start to crowd into our lives it is our faithful friends who can help us see overgrowths that need to be pruned, branches that need to be propped up with additional support, or supply us with the forecast of a brighter, God-lit, tomorrow..
 That is why Paul states that we need to be “encouraged together . . . by the mutual faith.”

-And encouragement and support is what the THSC Special Needs staff wants to give you through our Facebook support group and especially at our conferences.
+And encouragement and support is what the THSC Special Needs staff wants to give you at our conferences.
 These are places we have specifically made for you to come and get refreshed and encouraged, as well as be cared for by others who know what you are going through and empathize with your struggles to home school your special needs child.